tusharf5/ds-algo-experiments/recursion.md

-Sometimes you have to recurse inside loops this happens when you have a set of inputs that you would try and based on those inputs you would recursively try other solution if a recursive solution based on i=0 doesnt work you return back and loop moves forward and you try your recursive solution on i=1;
+Sometimes you have to recurse inside loops this happens when you have a set of inputs that you would try and based on those inputs you would recursively try other solution.
+If a recursive solution based on i=0 doesnt work you return back and loop moves forward and you try your recursive solution on i=1, ;

 The first one might work on i=0, second call might work on i=3, third fail at all i values so you come back to second call and increment i=4 and make a recursive call on that.
+Classic N Queen

 When you are asked to reverse something.
 Always think of where you could fit a stack.